industry topics

 • The Commission must rely upon voluntary consumer product standards, rather than adopt a mandatory standard, whenever compliance with such voluntary standards would eliminate or adequately reduce the risk of injury addressed and it is likely that there will be substantial compliance with such voluntary standards.

-• A new international safety standard for table saws, IEC 62841-3-1, was published June, 2014.
+• An international safety standard for table saws, IEC 62841-3-1, was published June, 2014.
 This standard was developed by experts in 22 countries (including the United States) and will result in improved safety requirements for table saws worldwide.
 The International Body of Experts evaluated whether injury mitigation technology should be included in the IEC standard but determined it should not be included as a mandatory requirement.

-• IEC 62841-3-1 was adopted in the United States and Canada as an ANSI standard and published on August 29, 2016.
+• IEC 62841-3-1 was adopted in the United States and Canada as an ANSI standard and published on August 29, 2016, and continues with routine standard revisions.
+All table saws sold to consumers in the U.S. meet the requirements of the standard.

 • ANSI, UL, and IEC have a patent policy that states that if a proposed standard may require the use of an essential patent, the patent holder must agree to license under fair and non-discriminatory terms.
 The CPSC does not have such a policy.
 As noted above, SawStop has previously refused to comply with this policy.